mattcl/aoc2023-py/README.md

-This package distributes a library named `mattcl-aoc2023-py` that exposes a module named `aoc` and an executable named `mattcl-aoc` that, given a day and input, will provide the solution.
+This package distributes a library named `mattcl-aoc2023-py` that exposes a module named `aoc` and an executable named `mattcl-aoc-py` that, given a day and input, will provide the solution.

 ```
-mattcl-aoc 3 my_input.txt
+mattcl-aoc-py 3 my_input.txt
 ```